TL-System/plato/README.md

 * Out of CUDA memory.

-  Solution: Use more GPU resources or decrease the number of clients selected in each round (with *client simluation mode* on) / max_concurrency / batch_size, etc.
+  Solution: Use more GPU resources or decrease the number of clients selected in each round (with *client simulation mode* on) / max_concurrency / batch_size, etc.

 * The time that a client waits for the server to respond before disconnecting is too short.
 This could happen especially when training with large neural network models.
+If you get an `AssertionError` saying that there are not enough launched clients for the server to select, this could be the reason.
+But make sure you first check if it is because out of CUDA memory.

   Solution: Add `ping_timeout` under `server` in your configuration file.
 Now the default value is 20 (seconds).
-You could specify a larger number, like 100.
+You could specify a larger number, like 120.

 * Running processes from previous runs.